Tokyo's Revenge

-Garth Andrew Best (born November 13, 1998), known professionally as Tokyo's Revenge, is an American rapper.
+Garth Andrew Best (born November 13, 1998), known professionally as Tokyo's Revenge, is an American rapper and singer-songwriter.
 He rose to fame with the songs "GoodMorningTokyo!" and "Thot!", both going viral on TikTok and amassing millions of videos on the platform.

 Biography

-2017–2019: Early life and career
+Early life and career

 Born to Haitian parents, Best began rapping at an early age by learning to freestyle at high school, which became one of his hobbies ranging alongside art and video games.
 He recorded his first song with a friend's equipment, while working security guard and pizza shop jobs.
 In 2017, he left his home to live alone.

 2018–2021: Breakthrough

 Best began posting his songs on SoundCloud in 2018.
 In late 2019, Best had his breakout single "GoodMorningTokyo!" from his EP Mdnght (Side B).
 The song peaked on Spotify’s Global Viral 50 and the Rolling Stone’s Trending 25 at No. 1 and 2 respectively, accumulating 26 million streams on Spotify.
 The song went viral on TikTok, being used in over a million videos.
 A music video, directed by James "JMP" Pereira, was released on February 17 with Best joining City Morgue on their Good As Dead Tour on February 27.
 Another song, "Thot!" featuring ZEDSU also went viral in 2020, aided by a dance trend while being compared to the likes of XXXTentacion.
 On September 11, 2020, he released the EP 7VEN.
 On November 27, 2020, he released "nothinglastsforever."